dashpresshq/bacteria/README.md

 npm run build
 ```

-This builds to `/dist` and runs the project in watch mode so any edits you save inside `src` causes a rebuild to `/dist`.
+This builds to `/dist` and runs the project in watch mode so any edits you save inside `src` cause a rebuild to `/dist`.

 ### Tests